Information for practitioners

 Do I have to deliver funded places?

 Providers who opt-out of the 30-hour scheme can still deliver the universal 15-hour offer.

 You are also free to offer a limited number of funded places if that is what suits your business.
 You can set your own criteria for the admission of children, providing you are not in breach of equality and anti-discrimination legislation, and you should ensure this is clear and accessible to parents.

 How much will I get paid for delivering funded places?

-You will need to contact your local authority.
-Since April 2017, rates for providing funded places to three- and four-year-olds have been based on the new Early Years National Funding Formula, which has changed the way that money is allocated from central government to local authorities, and from local authorities to providers.
+You will need to contact your local authority as rates for providing funded places to three- and four-year-olds are based on the Early Years National Funding Formula, which has changed the way that money is allocated from central government to local authorities, and from local authorities to providers.

 The Government has published the rates it pays to local authorities based on this formula.
 From April 2018, they must pass on 95% of funding to providers.
 Local authorities also have some discretion over funding supplements and how much they put in their local SEN inclusion fund.
 For more information about how the funding formula will work in practice, see PACEY’s FAQs on early years funding.To confirm the rate you will receive, contact your local authority.

 Local authorities should pay all providers the full amount owed to them monthly unless they have good reason not to do so, for example, if, after consultation, the clear majority of providers opt for an alternative method of payment.
 Local authorities should be mindful of the concerns of smaller providers, particularly childminders, about their cash flow when making decisions about payment methods.
 Local authorities should regularly review how they pay providers to ensure that it continues to meet the needs of all providers in their area.